Skyfora

 At 2:00 PM, a thunderstorm develops 20km away.
 At 2:15 PM, it's moving toward the airport.
 At 2:30 PM, lightning forces a ground stop.
 Current conditions at 1:30 PM didn't predict what would happen 30 minutes later.

 This scenario illustrates the 30-minute forecast gap: the difference between knowing current conditions and knowing what will happen in the next 30 minutes.
-For critical operations, current conditions aren't enough—you need forecasts.
+For critical operations, current conditions aren't enough—you need accurate nowcasting.

 Industries worldwide rely on "current conditions" for operational decisions, but current conditions don't predict the future.
 The gap between current conditions and 30-minute forecasts costs billions annually in preventable disruptions and costs.